AdamRayBraun/MobilePong/README.md

 * ~~Having winning scores update highscore list~~ (does pong create highscores?)
 * ~~Connecting processing server with mobile clients via spacebrew~~
 * ~~having two mobiles control both paddles simultaneously~~
+* Add waiting screen to only start game when both players connected Update highscores to count consecutive number of wins by a player~~
+* Improve pong logic for different angles of reflection from different paddle max points

 * ~~update README with instructions for use / explanation of progress~~